effepivi/ICE4131-HPC/README.md

 3. Compare the MPI implementation against your Pthread and OpenMP implementations by plotting graphs of runtimes and of speedups.

 [Click here to go to Lab 5](LAB5).

+## Lecture 8 -- Introduction to CUDA

+To appear

+## Lab 6 -- Image class using CUDA

+To appear